msaddam/sansa-book/GITHUB_DEPLOY.md

 - Check Vercel build logs if deployment fails
 - Ensure all dependencies are in `package.json`
-- Run `npm run build` locally to test build
+- Run `yarn build` locally to test build